 Changes in circumstances may merit a change in the estimated useful lives or salvage values of individual long-lived assets, which are accounted for prospectively in the period of change.
 For such assets, the useful life is shortened based on the Company's plans to dispose of or abandon the asset before the end of its original useful life and depreciation is accelerated beginning when that determination is made.
-During the six months ended February 28, 2018 and 2017, the Company recognized accelerated depreciation of \$1 million and less than \$1 million, respectively, due to shortening the useful lives of decommissioned machinery and equipment assets in the Cascade Steel and Scrap ("CSS") reportable segment, which are reported within other asset impairment charges (recoveries), net in the Unaudited Condensed Consolidated Statements of Income.
+During the nine months ended May 31, 2018 and 2017, the Company recognized accelerated depreciation of \$1 million and less than \$1 million, respectively, due to shortening the useful lives of decommissioned machinery and equipment assets in the Cascade Steel and Scrap ("CSS") reportable segment, which are reported within other asset impairment charges (recoveries), net in the Unaudited Condensed Consolidated Statements of Income.

-Also during the six months ended February 28, 2018, CSS sold previously impaired assets consisting primarily of machinery and equipment, recognizing a gain of \$1 million, which is reported within other asset impairment charges (recoveries), net in the Unaudited Condensed Consolidated Statements of Income.
+Also, during the three and nine months ended May 31, 2018, the Company sold previously impaired assets consisting primarily of machinery and equipment, recognizing a gain of \$2 million and \$3 million, respectively, which are reported within other asset impairment charges (recoveries), net in the Unaudited Condensed Consolidated Statements of Income.